cosminadrianpopescu/azul/README.md

 through the first session down to the second session.
 When you call the function again, it will pass the control back to the host main session.

-In order to escape back to the host main session, by default you have to click inside the second session `<C-\><C-s>`.
+In order to escape back to the host main session, by default you have to press inside the second session `<C-\><C-s>`.
 This is the default modifier.
 This will call again `toggle_nested_mode` and it will send the control back to the host main session.